Continuous Deployment of a Static Website#

 In this example, we'll deploy our static website to AWS S3.

-Configure deployment credentials#
+Configuring deployment credentials#

 To perform deployment in a CI/CD job, we need to use valid AWS credentials.
 A secure way to pass our credentials to Semaphore is by defining a secret.